 • Forensic Science Technician – 14 percent – $58,230

-As the rate of crime continues to grow, so will the need for criminal justice professionals, whether it’s to stop crimes, solve crimes, defend criminals or provide housing for prisoners.
-Individuals who specialize in criminal justice often find this field very gratifying because the job outlook for criminal justice is good and because they can choose from various job opportunities.
+As the rate of crime continues to grow, so will the need for criminal justice professionals, whether it’s to stop crimes, solve crimes, defend criminals, or provide housing for prisoners.
+Individuals specializing in criminal justice often find this field very gratifying because the job outlook for criminal justice is good, and they can choose from various job opportunities.
+If you want to take advantage of the job growth for any of these professions as soon as possible, an online accelerated associate’s degree could be a great way to do that.

 - Criminal Justice Online Programs